dshuffma-ibm/intern-training-2016/README.md

 ##2.0 Test Email
 - Make sure your Lotus Notes works.
 This is IBM's everything client.
 You will use it for email + instant messaging.
-	- Send a test email to dshuffma@us.ibm.com with your cell phone number.
-It’s important to give me a way to reach you even if you are out.
-It’s also important to send an email or txt message if there is any reason you cannot come into work today or must head home early.
+	- Send a test email to dshuffma@us.ibm.com with your name and cell phone number.
+I will only use your number when I cannot find you physically.
+It’s also important to send David or Mihir an email or txt message if there is any reason you cannot come into work today or must head home early.

 ##2.1 Slack
 - We use Slack and IBM Sametime for instant messaging.
 Sametime is already setup on your laptop.
 Go setup Slack on your laptop and join our team at https://etilabs.slack.com .
 	- Join the channel #operatives
-	- Please log in at least one of these systems when you are at work
+	- You will need to login either Sametime or Slack whenever you are at work
 		- This will be our primary way to reach you.
 Alternatively, we may just scream your name until you appear.
-	- This is a free Slack team, so do not send any code/files over it and try not to leak passwords or nuclear launch codes.
+	- This is a free Slack team, so do not send any code/files over it and try not to leak project passwords or nuclear launch codes.

 ##3.0 Wi-Fi
 - Our Wi-Fi is super complicated to setup.
 Make sure you are well rested and hydrated before continuing.